Valsorim98/Internship/Diary/README.md

 * Create a device_identification folder with a README file.
 It contains each usable device's name and history of ID and baudrate changing, with date of change and the person who changed it.

 * Finished documentation for power analyzer (See in Task8 -> README).

+> # April 14:

+* Added documentation for configure_HHC-R4I4D project.

+* Created a function to **identify the device's ID and baudrate** at the same time and updated the documentation in Task7.